nazim806/Interview-question/README.md

 #1 **Object oriented programming (OOP)**

  Object oriented programming is a programming style or paradigm centered around objects rather than functions.
 OOP is not a programming language or a tool.
 There are many object oriented programming language such as C#, Java, Ruby, Python, Javascript.
-There are four core concepts of object oriented programming: i) Encapsulation ii) Abstraction iii) Inheritance and iv) Polymorphism
+There are four core concepts of object oriented programming: i) Encapsulation ii) Abstraction iii) Inheritance and iv) Polymorphism.

+ Encapsulation: OOP combined a gorup of related varables and functions into a unit which is called an object.
+The varibles are referred as properties and the functions as methods of the object.
+This is called encapsulation.
+For example, a 'car' is an object with properties like make,model, color and methods like start(),stop() and move().

+ OOP solved the entangled sphagetti code with many functions which was traditionally used in procedural programming.

+ Procedural programming has variables and functions separated/decoupled, whereas in OOP properties(variables) and methods(functions) are together.
+Also OOP has minimum or no function parameters.

+ "The best functions are those with no parameters." - Uncle Bob

+Abstraction: In OOP details and complexity of properties and methods are hidden, and show only the essentials.
+Therefore we have simple interface, reduce the impact of change.

+ Inheritance: Inheritance is a mechanism to eliminate redundant code.

+ Polymorphism: Polymorphism means many forms.
+It helps us refactor ugly 'if and else' or 'switch and case' statements.

 #2 **Model view control (MVC)**